-Cable TV or satellite No Broadband No b.
-Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate tank? te consents for the discharge from your septic (ii) Do you have a mainten nance contract for your septic tank?
-If have answered yes, deta maintenance contract: ails of the company with which you have a 11.
-Responsibilities for share ed or common areas a. sponsibility to contribute to the cost of anything repair of a shared drive, private road, a?
-No If you have answered yes s, please give details: b.
-Is there a responsibility to roof, common stairwell of to contribute to repair and maintenance of the or other common areas?
-No If you have answered yes s, please give details: C. Has there been any major during the time you have repair or replacement of any part of the roof owned the property?
-No d. walk over any of your neighbours'property - our rubbish bin or to maintain your No If you have answered yes s, please give details: e. do any of your neighbours have the right to for example to put out their rubbish bin or toes?
-No If you have answered yes s, please give details: f. your property? (public ri is there a public right of way across any part of ght of way is a way over which the public has a not the land is privately-owned.)
-No 1
+Telephone Yes Virgin Media Cable TV or satellite Yes Virgin Media Broadband Yes Virgin Media b.
+Is there a septic tank system No If you have answered yes, pl (i) Do you have appropriate of tank? - (ii) Do you have a maintenan If have answered yes, details maintenance contract: - - 11.
+Responsibilities for shared o or common areas а.
+Are you aware of any respo used jointly, such as the re boundary, or garden area?
+No If you have answered yes , p please give details: b.
+Is there a responsibility to a roof, common stairwell or a If you have answered yes, p other common area s?
+No c.
+Has there been any major re during the time you have ow pair or replacement No d.
+Do you have the right to wa for example to put out your boundaries?
+No If you have answered yes, p lease give details: e.
+As far as you are aware, do walk over your property, fo maintain their boundaries? r example to put ou No If you have answered yes, p lease give details: f.
+As far as you are aware, is your property? (public right right to pass, whether or no t of way is a way ov ver which the public has a No If you have answered yes, please give details: